dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/README.md

 1) Define the HostGroup (mandatory) :

-- For legacy application :
+- For legacy application:
 HostGroup need contains "env" and "application nam"
 example : prd_easytravel

-- For kube monitoring :
+- For kube monitoring:
 HostGroup = KubeName

-- More details on how define HostGroup here :
+- More details on how define HostGroup here:
 [HostGroup](/HostGroup)